ndob/duktape-node/README.md

 * functionName: function to run (string)
 * parameter: parameter for function (string)
 * script: whole javascript source of script (string)
+* apiObject: API for script (object)
+  * properties:
+    * key: name for function
+    * value: function to call
 * callback: function with signature `function(error, returnValue)`
   * error: error status (boolean)
   * returnValue: return value from script (string) or error string in case of an error